parsley42/aws-linuxjedi/README.md

 This repository forms the bulk of data files I use to manage LinuxJedi.org.
 Publishing this on GitHub serves primarily as example code for use with `ruby-awstools` and `Gopherbot` - my two main free software projects.

+What follows below is primarily my own notes on how things are done.
+Eventually, all of this should be done by **Gopherbot** automated jobs / **GopherCI**.

 # Managing LinuxJedi AWS Resources

 ## Initializing an AWS Session